About us

 Bilingual and fluent in both English and Arabic, Cassandra is equipped to connect with a wide range of families.
 She has pursued additional training to treat literacy, stuttering, play, speech and language difficulties.
 Tap below to read more:

-• The use of signs and gestures used alongside spoken words to assist those that have difficulty with verbal communication.
+Key Word Sign – A communication method that uses signs and gestures alongside spoken words to support individuals who have difficulty with verbal communication.

 Monica Dable